Thompson groups: Other representations

-The Thompson group F is generated by operations like this on binary trees.
-Here L and T are nodes, but A B and R can be replaced by more general trees.

 The group F also has realizations in terms of operations on ordered rooted binary trees, and as a subgroup of the piecewise linear homeomorphisms of the unit interval that preserve orientation and whose non-differentiable points are dyadic rationals and whose slopes are all powers of 2.

 The group F can also be considered as acting on the unit circle by identifying the two endpoints of the unit interval, and the group T is then the group of automorphisms of the unit circle obtained by adding the homeomorphism x→x+1/2 mod 1 to F. On binary trees this corresponds to exchanging the two trees below the root.
 The group V is obtained from T by adding the discontinuous map that fixes the points of the half-open interval [0,1/2) and exchanges [1/2,3/4) and [3/4,1) in the obvious way.
 On binary trees this corresponds to exchanging the two trees below the right-hand descendant of the root (if it exists).

 The Thompson group F is the group of order-preserving automorphisms of the free Jónsson–Tarski algebra on one generator.